-- No gain or loss should be recognized by the shareholders of the Company upon conversion of their common stock into Newco Common Stock pursuant to the change of domicile; - The aggregate tax basis of the Newco Common Stock received by each shareholder of the Company in the change of domicile should be equal to the aggregate tax basis of common stock converted in exchange therefor; - The holding period of Newco Common Stock received by each shareholder of the Company in the change of domicile should include the period during which the shareholder held his or her common stock converted therefor, provided such common stock is held by the shareholder as a capital asset on the effective date of the change of domicile; and

-• The Company should not recognize gain or loss for federal income tax purposes as a result of the change of domicile.
+- No gain or loss should be recognized by the shareholders of the Company upon conversion of their Common Stock into Newco's common stock pursuant to the change of domicile; - The aggregate tax basis of the Newco's common stock received by each shareholder of the Company in the change of domicile should be equal to the aggregate tax basis of Common Stock converted in exchange therefor; - The holding period of Newco's common stock received by each shareholder of the Company in the change of domicile should include the period during which the shareholder held his or her common stock converted therefor, provided such common stock is held by the shareholder as a capital asset on the effective date of the change of domicile; and - The Company should not recognize gain or loss for federal income tax purposes as a result of the change of domicile.

 The Company has not requested a ruling from the IRS or an opinion of counsel with respect to the federal income tax consequences of the change of domicile under the Code.
-The Company believes the change of domicile will constitute a tax-free reorganization under Section 368(a) of the Code, inasmuch as Section 368(a)(1)(F) of the Code defines a reorganization as a mere change in identity, form, or place of organization of the Company.
+The Company believes the change of domicile will constitute a tax-free reorganization under Section 368(a)(1)(F) of the Code defines a reorganization as a mere change in identity, form, or place of organization of the Company.